 Open the Control Panel and select Power Options.
-One of the "Plans" will be "High Performance" select it.
-Then click "Change plan settings" and set "put the computer to sleep" to "never" (at least when plugged in).
-Also select "Change advanced power settings" and set "Sleep | "Hibernate after" to "Never" and "Allow hybrid sleep" to "Off".
-In "USB Settings" set "USB selective suspend setting" to "Disabled" and under "PCI Express" set "Link State Power Management" to "Off".
+One of the "Plans" will be "High Performance" - select it.
+Then click "Change plan settings" and set "put the computer to sleep" to "never".
+If found, also select "Change advanced power settings" and set "Sleep | "Hibernate after" to "Never" and "Allow hybrid sleep" to "Off".
+In "USB Settings" set "USB selective suspend setting" to "Disabled" and under "PCI Express" set "Link

+State Power Management" to "Off".
 Also set "Wireless adapter Settings" to "Maximum Performance".